RaulCPena/classification_analysis/README.md

 The goal of this project is to analyze the Fannie Mae Single-Family Loan Data.

 What question am I trying to answer?
-The main question -

 1. The purpose is to build a model that can predict if an acquired loan will default or not.

 ## Where to obtain the data?
-All of the data came from Fannie Mae's data housing [website]( https://capitalmarkets.fanniemae.com/tools-applications/data-dynamics), and the data is broken up by quarters from 2000 through 2020.
+All of the data came from Fannie Mae's data housing [website]( https://capitalmarkets.fanniemae.com/tools-applications/data-dynamics), and is broken up by quarters from 2000 through 2020.

-## How was the data sampled?
+## The data used?
-The data used come 2016, 2017, 2018, and 2019.
+This project only used the following years: 2016, 2017, 2018, and 2019.

 # Original Data

 ------

-Initially, Fannie Mae has all of its data in CSV format, and the total size is roughly **370Gb**.
-Each quarter starting from 2000 has about **104 million rows** of data, so altogether that would have required a massive amount of computing power.
+Fannie Mae has all of its data in CSV format, and the total size is **370Gb**.
+Each quarter starting has about **104 million rows**, so altogether that would have required a massive amount of computing power.

-The compiled data had **108** columns; however, most of them were added in 2017 and would not start reporting data until June 2020, so I decided not to use those rows for this project.
+The features for this data add up to**108** columns; however, most of them were added in 2017 and would not start reporting data until June 2020, so I decided not to use those rows for this project.

 ------